phpList/core/structure.md

 Example: ```\Entity\SubscriberEntity```

+Entites are the default data format used by internal classes.
+It's important to use these instead of basic data types, in order to maintain consistent and predictable interfaces between classes.

+Properties are defined in the Entity Class, which is used as a reference for client coders investigating what data is accessible.

+The only exception to this is Model classes, which accept and return basic data types to controller classes, which in turn convert it into Entities before further processing.

 ### Managers: manipulating data

 Manager objects perform high-level manipulation of data, including passing data between Model and Entity objects.
 Manager classes perform the role of Controllers from MVC architecture.
 This is important for maintaining a consistent interface to data between application components via data objects, and providing flexibility, separately, for database queries in Model classes.